Here, a diverse collection of projects with notes & audio.

 (2013) orchestra, 7:45

-Commissioned and premiered by the New York Youth Symphony as part of their First Music program, All Decays was performed at Queens College on May 4, 2014, and at Carnegie Hall on May 25, 2014, conducted by Joshua Gerson.
+Commissioned and premiered by the New York Youth Symphony as part of their First Music program, Parade of Old Motion was performed at Queens College on May 4, 2014, and at Carnegie Hall on May 25, 2014, conducted by Joshua Gerson.

 (2013) flute, clarinet/bass clarinet, violin, cello, piano, percussion, 17:30